satyamakgec/terminalApp/docs/intro/viewing-activity.md

 The next step is the formal creation of your identity (below).
 As shown below, the structure is ID →  Admin →  User and then there is the potential to add a Signatory (adding another Admin or User).

-1. The ID:  These identity smart contracts can describe humans, groups, objects, and machines.
+1. The ID:  The ID is created from an identity smart contract.
+These smart contracts can represent humans, groups, objects, and even machines.
 2. The Admin can:
 - add/remove signatories & change permission levels on this ID
 - Can call all restricted functions on all contracts owned by this ID